trishume/wikicrush/README.md

 You may also want to modify some of the steps if you want.
 Particularly the article filtering step in case you want to for example exclude "List of X" articles.

 This also works for other wikis such as the Simple English Wikipedia, I use the simple english wiki dump for testing because it is much smaller so all the steps run in minutes rather than hours, but it is still in a language I understand.

+## Tips for Use

+- Read the `indexbi.bin` file into a big int32 array.
+- Make good use of the user data storage in your algorithms.
+If you want to use an external table simply fill the user data segments with incrementing indices into that table.
+- Try to only use the Sqlite file at the edges of your algorithm when communicating with the user.
+I translate the user input to offsets before I start and then the graph algorithm output back to titles after I'm done.
+Thus avoiding touching strings during processing.
+- Check out the code I've wrote that uses and generates these files.
+There's Ruby and Rust in this repo and Nim and more Rust in my `ratewithscience` repo.